Multimodal DeepResearcher: Generating Text-Chart Interleaved Reports From Scratch with Agentic Framework: Introduction

 In real-world scenarios, visualization serves as a crucial part of reports and presentations, offering remarkable capabilities for conveying data insights~\cite{otten2015infographics}, facilitating the identification of implicit patterns~\cite{matplotagent}, and enhancing audience engagement~\cite{barrick2018image,pptagent}.
 Human experts typically craft meticulously designed visualizations with consistent styles to effectively communicate ideas and insights.
 They then integrate these visualizations within appropriate textual context~\cite{llm4vissurvey} to create coherent text-chart interleaved reports.

 However, the end-to-end generation of multimodal reports remains challenging.
-Although prompting LLMs to generate individual visualization charts is a promising solution~\cite{matplotagent,vispath,chartllama}, effectively representing and integrating these visualizations with textual content poses significant challenges.
-Although in-context learning appears to be a promising approach for guiding such generation, the absence of a standardized format for text-chart interleaved content impedes effective implementation of in-context learning strategies.
+Although LLMs are capable of generating individual charts through coding~\cite{matplotagent,vispath,chartllama}, effectively representing and integrating these visualizations with textual content still poses a challenge.
+While in-context learning appears to be a promising approach for guiding such generation, there lacks an appropriate representation to integrate text-chart interleaved content within the context of LLMs.

-To address this challenge, we introduce the Formal Description of Visualization (FDV), a structured representation method inspired by the grammar of graphics theory \cite{gog}.
+To address this challenge, we introduce the Formal Description of Visualization (FDV), a structured representation method inspired by the grammar of graphics~\cite{gog}, a classical visualization theory.
 FDV comprehensively captures visualization designs through four perspectives (i.e., overall layout, plotting scale, data, and marks).
-This representation provides universal and high-fidelity descriptions that enables in-context learning of human expert designs and produce charts of professional quality.
+This representation provides universal and high-fidelity descriptions that enables in-context learning of multimodal reports from human experts, and can be generated to produce diverse and high-quality charts.

 Building upon FDV, we introduce Multimodal DeepResearcher, an agentic framework that generates text-chart interleaved reports from scratch.
-A snippet of generated report is illustrated in Figure~\ref{fig:pdfexample}.
-The framework operates through four stages: (1) researching, which gathers comprehensive information through searching and reasoning; (2) exemplar report textualization, which textualizes multimodal reports from human experts using our proposed Formal Description of Visualization (FDV, Section~\ref{sec:transform}) for in-context learning; (3) planning, which establishes a content outline and visualization style guide to ensure consistency throughout the report; and (4) multimodal report generation, which produces the final interleaved report through drafting, coding and iterative chart refinement.
+The framework operates through four stages: (1) researching, which gathers comprehensive information through searching and reasoning; (2) exemplar report textualization, which textualizes multimodal reports from human experts using our proposed Formal Description of Visualization (FDV) for in-context learning; (3) planning, which establishes a content outline and visualization style guide; and (4) multimodal report generation, which produces the final interleaved report through drafting, coding and iterative chart refinement.
+Some examples of the generated charts are presented in Figure~\ref{fig:case}.